Bearx2004/vb6jsonx/README.md

 > * Dictionary is wrapped JsonObject,Collection is wrapped JsonArray.
 > * The simplicity of creating objects.
-> * Query the object value through the path.
+> * Query the object value by a path string.

 ## Installing

-First register vb6jsonx.dll with regsvr32.exe, and then reference it in your project.
+First register vb6jsonx.dll using regsvr32.exe, and then reference it in your project.

 ## Examples